 Constraints and Boundary Conditions

 With structures, a node can have a reduced set of degrees of freedom.
 Such reductions can be applied in the global coordinate system or an arbitrary local coordinate system.
 A special case is nodes placed on a symmetry plane.
 It is also possible to constrain a set of nodes so that they are forced to move together.
+Constraint equations tie nodal degrees together with an equation.
+ALE Smoothing Constraints can be set.
 Joints have properties where the movements of the nodes of a joint are coupled.
 Nodes along a stone wall or a symmetry plane with failure also have restrictions on the movement of some nodes.

 With fluids, there are various boundary conditions such as an inlet, an outlet, or a wall, just to name a few.
 The list of possible boundary types is different for each fluids code.

 All of the these constraints and boundary conditions can be applied by selecting a region in the part phase.
 In many cases, they can also be applied to a node or face set.

 Some structural codes have a contact surface feature.
 In many cases, two opposing regions of the mesh must be identified.
 Also, these contact surfaces have characteristics that must be identified.
 In LSDYNA, one can couple shells and bricks by forming a set of fibers along the face of the brick elements.
 A cohesive feature can be applied to shells by automatically inserting shells with zero width (the cohesive element) between two shells elements.

 The faces that form the contact surfaces can be identified in the part phase by selecting a region of the mesh.
 Alternatively, a face set can be selected for a contact surface.